-As specified in [RFC7231], the The format of an a non-empty individual request or response body MUST be specified in the Content-Type header of the request or response.
+The format of a non-empty individual request or response body MUST be specified in the Content-Type header of a request or response.
 The exception to this is if the body represents the media stream of a media entity or stream property, in which case the Content-Type header SHOULD be present.

 The specified format MAY include format parameters.
-Clients MUST be prepared for the service to return custom format parameters not specified in OData-and SHOULD NOT expect that such format parameters can be ignored.
+Clients MUST be prepared for the service to return custom format parameters not specified in OData and SHOULD NOT expect that such format parameters can be ignored.
 Custom format parameters MUST NOT start with "odata" and services MUST NOT require generic OData consumers to understand custom format parameters in order to correctly interpret the payload.